Current Academic Year

 GCRF COMPASS Early Career Researcher Training School “Good governance and effectiveness of public institutions in Post-Soviet Eurasia”, 17 – 21 February 2020, ADA University, Baku, Azerbaijan

-We are delighted to announce a Call for Applications to the COMPASS Early Researcher Training School (TS) under the aegis of the GCRF COMPASS Project.
-The TS is scheduled for 17-21 February 2020 and is organised by ADA University’s Centre of Excellence in EU Studies.
-The TS is tailored to offer an opportunity for research development, training, exchange of ideas and network-building for PhD and postdoctoral students working in the field of governance studies.
-The theme of the TS is ‘Good Governance and Effectiveness of Public Institutions in post-Soviet Eurasia’.
-Up to 25 participants will be invited to come present their work, and to participate in a range of skills workshops and lectures.
-More detailed information about the programme, the aims and the application procedure can be found in the Call for Applications.
-The application form can be found here; the deadline for applications is 30 November 2019.
-For any queries, please contact the Centre of Excellence in EU Studies team at firstname.lastname@example.org
+The COMPASS Early Researcher Training School (TS) under the aegis of the GCRF COMPASS Project took place in Baku from 17-21 February 2020 and was organised by ADA University’s Centre of Excellence in EU Studies.
+The TS offered an opportunity for research development, training, exchange of ideas and network-building for PhD and postdoctoral students working in the field of governance studies.
+The overarching theme of the TS was ‘Good Governance and Effectiveness of Public Institutions in post-Soviet Eurasia’.
+20 participants presented their work, and participated in a range of skills workshops and lectures.
+The TS programme can be found here

 Leadership Winter Training School Programme in Solving Global Challenges at Cambridge, 9 – 19 February 2020